vhsxuz/heart-disease-eda/README.md

 - HeartDisease: output class [1: heart disease, 0: Normal]

 # Data Analysis Report
-to access the data analysis report, you can download the "report.html" file in this repository or
+To access the data analysis report, you can download the "report.html" file in this repository or
 <a href="https://vhsxuz.github.io/heart-disease-eda-report/">
 click here
 </a>